Innovation & Working from home in Lockdown. In this article we look at emerging trends.

 Take a moment to wonder how you’d be able to do your job from home without having access to video conferencing software.
 My guess is that it’d be possible, but that the initial learning curve would be steep, having a devastating impact on productivity.
 Instead, right from the first minute of the first day of lockdown, businesses had access to software that allowed them to text chat, video call, share files, and have meetings – all remotely from their own homes.
 This is a superb example of the real life impacts of innovation.
 Without it, many businesses would have struggled during the early weeks of working from home.

-While video conferencing software has been a lifesaver for many businesses, it has its flaws.
+While video conferencing software has been a lifesaver for many businesses and is an example of innovation and working from home, it has its flaws.
 Learning when to mute and unmute your microphone is a skill many people still haven’t learned six months on.
 Whether or not you can hear what’s going on in a meeting is entirely dependent on the strength of your WifFi – which can take a nosedive if your housemates or partner are speaking to their colleagues at the same time.

 However, the biggest drawback is probably the format, and how vastly different it is to a face to face meeting.
 When you’re in a virtual meeting, the grid format that everyone’s camera feed appears in is quite unnatural.
 In a normal meeting, people are sat around in a room, a layout that standard video conferencing software cannot recreate.
 However, thanks to VR technology, which provides a fully 3D space for users to interact with, many innovative pieces of software have been developed that allow virtual meetings in full 3D.
 Just look at MeetinVR, which allows colleagues to interact with each other in the same ways that they would in the office, but in a virtual space.
 If remote working is to be the way forward for the foreseeable, innovations like this will be revolutionary.